-Need more easy crockpot recipes?
-Check out some of these to-die-for summer recipes!
+Need more easy crockpot ideas and recipes?
+Check out some of these one-pot recipes!

 Fill mason jars with chocolate chips and other candy melts.
-Then, fill your slow cooker halfway with hot water and set to high.
+Then, fill your slow cooker halfway with hot water, leave it uncovered, and set it to high.

-After about 30 minutes (uncovered), give the chocolate a stir.
+After about 30 minutes, give the chocolate a stir.
 If the chocolate is fully melted, set your slow cooker to low, and the chocolate should stay melted for a couple of hours.

 Just make sure not to cover your slow cooker — any water or moisture that gets into the chocolate will cause it to seize.